 - Infection (a slight risk any time the skin is broken)

-Salvatore D, Davies TF, Schlumberger MJ, Hay ID, Larsen PR.
-Thyroidphysiology and diagnostic evaluation of patients with thyroid disorders.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, eds.
+Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, et al, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier;2011:chap 11.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 11.